Legal

 6. Limitation of liability

-6.1 You agree that the Service and all materials and content are provided on “as is” basis, without any warranty.
-We disclaim any warranty whether express or implied (including but not limited to any implied warranty as to the quality or fitness for a particular purpose).
+6.1 You agree that the Service and all materials and content are provided on “as is” and “as available” basis, without any warranty.
+We disclaim any warranty, representation, condition, and all other terms of any kind whatsoever (including but not limited to any implied warranty as to the merchantability, quality or fitness for a particular purpose), whether express or implied by statute or common law, to the extent permitted by any applicable law.

 6.2 We do not represent or warrant that (i) the Service is accurate, complete or reliable, or (ii) You will have an uninterrupted use of the Service, or (iii) the website or the Service is free of any error or viruses, or (iv) You will obtain a specific result from the Service.